UserWeb Privacy Policy

 The information that you provide us when you use the UserWeb and UserWeb-Connected Sites is retained and processed by Epic.
 We may use the information you provide for purposes such as:

-• Processing and storing your data for internal tracking metrics; and
+• Processing and storing your data for internal tracking metrics

 Epic has a legitimate interest in processing your data in order to allow you to use the UserWeb and UserWeb-Connected Sites.